Red Sox vs. Guardians Player Props Betting Odds

-Sportsbooks have set player props for Jose Ramirez and others when the Cleveland Guardians host the Boston Red Sox at Progressive Field on Wednesday at 7:10 PM ET.
+The Cleveland Guardians host the Boston Red Sox at Progressive Field on Thursday at 7:10 PM ET.
+Those looking to place a player prop wager can find odds on Jose Ramirez and others in this matchup.

 Bet on this matchup or its props with DraftKings!